-COVID-19 and Current Economic Conditions: The fair value of certain assets could be impacted by the effects of COVID-19.
-The carrying value of goodwill, other real estate owned, mortgage servicing rights, and loans receivable could decrease resulting in future impairment losses.
+COVID-19 and Current Economic Conditions: The fair value of certain assets could be impacted by economic conditions including the ongoing impact of the COVID-19 pandemic and new variants, the conflict in Ukraine, supply chain issues, inflation, etc. The carrying value of goodwill, other real estate owned, mortgage servicing rights, and loans receivable could decrease resulting in future impairment losses.
 Management will continue to evaluate current economic conditions to determine if a triggering event would impact the current valuations for these assets.

-The extent of COVID-19's effect on the Company's operational and financial performance will depend on future developments, including the duration, spread and intensity of the pandemic, and when state and local economies will return to operational norms, all of which are uncertain and difficult to predict considering the rapidly evolving landscape.
-As a result, it is not currently possible to ascertain the overall impact of COVID-19 on the Company's business.
-However, if the pandemic continues to evolve into a prolonged worldwide health crisis, the disease could have a material adverse effect on the Company's business, results of operations, financial condition, liquidity and cash flows.
+The extent of the effect of current economic conditions on the Company's operational and financial performance will depend on future developments, which are uncertain and difficult to predict considering the rapidly evolving landscape.
+As a result, it is not currently possible to ascertain the overall impact of COVID-19 or other economic conditions on the Company's business; however, these could have a material adverse effect on the Company's business, results of operations, financial condition, liquidity and cash flows.

 The Bank participated as a lender in the Paycheck Protection Program (PPP) established under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) and administered through the U.S. Small Business Administration.
 The Bank facilitated 610 PPP loans totaling \$25.4 million through the program's application deadline of May 31, 2021.
-As of June 30, 2021 and 2020, the Bank's Commercial loan portfolio included 425 PPP loans totaling approximately \$12.1 million and 200 PPP loans totaling approximately \$14.4 million, respectively.
-The Bank believes these PPP loans are 100% guaranteed and therefore has not allocated a specific allowance for these loans within the allowance for loan and lease losses.
+As of June 30, 2021, the Bank's Commercial loan portfolio included 425 PPP loans totaling approximately \$12.1 million.
+As of June 30, 2022, all PPP loans have been forgiven.